 Standard nylon 6 without heat stabilizers degrades rapidly at 200°C. D083 is engineered with built-in copper salt anti-yellowing agents and hindered amine antioxidants to prevent both failure modes.

-Research shows that heat treatment of nylon 6 at 200°C for extended periods significantly reduces tensile properties due to this molecular weight decrease.
+Per Springer (2011), heat treatment at 200°C for 60 min reduces tensile strength by 35%.
 The fabric becomes brittle and "crispy," losing its ability to stretch and recover.
 This makes the bra uncomfortable and unsupportive.

 Bra Mold Defect #3: Poor Shape, Shrinkage, and Bad Shape Holding

-Getting a precise shape is critical for quality.
 Research highlights the importance of an evaluation of the three-dimensional geometric shape to ensure products meet specs.
-When material properties fail under heat, batch differences increase.
-More products fail quality checks.

 | Defect | Technical Cause | Impact on Final Product |